Explore devices that can be used with eBooks & audiobooks

 Download a book so you can read it in your browser offline later.

 OverDrive recommends Google Chrome as a strong HTML5 browser (great for OverDrive Read) that works across multiple platforms.

-If you're using Internet Explorer with OverDrive Read, you may be prompted with the option to install the free 'Chrome Frame plug-in' or use an alternative browser when opening an eBook.
+If you're using Internet Explorer with OverDrive Read, you may be prompted with the option to install an alternative browser when opening an eBook.
 If you prefer, you can also choose to use OverDrive Read Basic, a reduced-feature version of OverDrive Read.